Carbon monoxide poisoning possible cause of death of son of former New York Yankees player, according to judicial police

 (CNN) — The death of Miller Gardner, the 14-year-old son of former New York Yankees outfielder Brett Gardner, at a beach resort in Costa Rica is believed to be related to carbon monoxide inhalation, the Judicial Investigation Agency (OIJ) of the Central American country said Monday.

-The tests, according to Zúñiga, were conducted by the Costa Rican Fire Department’s engineering division and the OIJ.

-Next to the hotel room where Miller Gardner was sleeping, the official said, was a machine room “which is believed to have some type of contamination that could have caused this situation.”
+The official said a machine room, “which is believed to have some type of contamination that could have caused this situation,” was next to the hotel room where Miller Gardner was sleeping.

 A report was made to the Ministry of Health, which has the collaboration of the FBI, Zúñiga added.